Zagreb: Contemporary era

 The city also expanded westward and eastward, incorporating Dubrava, Podsused, Jarun, Blato, and other settlements.

 The cargo railway hub and the international airport (Pleso) were built south of the Sava river.
 The largest industrial zone (Žitnjak) in the south-eastern part of the city, represents an extension of the industrial zones on the eastern outskirts of the city, between the Sava and the Prigorje region.
 Zagreb hosted the Summer Universiade in 1987.
 This event initiated the creation of pedestrian-only zones in the city centre and extensive new sport infrastructure, lacking until then, all around the city.

 During the 1991–1995 Croatian War of Independence, the city saw some sporadic fighting around its JNA army barracks, but escaped major damage.
 In May 1995, it was targeted by Serb rocket artillery in two rocket attacks which killed seven civilians and wounded many.

 An urbanized area connects Zagreb with the surrounding towns of Zaprešić, Samobor, Dugo Selo, and Velika Gorica.
 Sesvete was the first and the closest area to become a part of the agglomeration and is already included in the City of Zagreb for administrative purposes and now forms the easternmost city district.

 Geography

 Climate

-The climate of Zagreb is classified as an oceanic climate (Köppen: Cfb), bordering a humid continental climate (Dfb).
+The climate of Zagreb is classified as a humid temperate climate.
+It is further classified as oceanic climate (Köppen: Cfb) bordering on a humid subtropical climate (Köppen: Cfa).